Memo on "Clean Hands" Code of Conduct

 Registration of secondary activities

-You must submit a letter addressed to the board to HR regarding the registration and deregistration of secondary activities.
-Notifications of secondary activities will be included in the personnel file.
+You must submit a letter addressed to the Executive Board to the Human Resources Department regarding the registration and deregistration of secondary employment.
+Notifications of secondary employment will be included in the personnel file.

-After you report it, the department manager will consult with HR to assess whether the secondary activity:
+After you submit your notification, the department manager will consult with HR to determine whether the secondary employment:

-insofar as it is reasonably insured in connection with the performance of the job.
-If the answer to this question is no, a prohibition on performing the secondary activities applies.
+to the extent that it is reasonably necessary for the performance of the job.
+If the answer is no, the employee is prohibited from engaging in such secondary activities.

 The following criteria apply to the assessment: